jekyll/jekyll/docs/_docs/development/merging-a-pull-request.md

+---
-# Maintainers: Merging a Pull Request
+title: "Merging a Pull Request"
+layout: docs
+permalink: /docs/development/merging-a-pull-request/
+---

 **This guide is for maintainers.** These special people have **write access** to one or more of Jekyll's repositories and help merge the contributions of others.
 You may find what is written here interesting, but it’s definitely not for everyone.
+{: .note .info }

 ## Code Review